The Performance Plateau

 Performance is not a behavioral output.
 It is a biological event generated by specific neural systems that can be identified, measured, and recalibrated.

-The second mechanism is the dopaminergic reward prediction circuit.
-The landmark 1997 Science paper by Wolfram Schultz, Peter Dayan, and P. Read Montague established that dopamine neurons do not simply respond to rewards — they respond to the difference between predicted and received reward.
+The second mechanism is the dopamine reward prediction circuit.
+Dopamine neurons do not simply respond to rewards — they respond to the difference between predicted and received reward.
 When an outcome exceeds prediction, dopamine neurons fire strongly, producing a positive prediction error that drives learning and approach behavior.
-When an outcome falls short, dopamine activity is suppressed, producing negative prediction error that drives avoidance.
+When an outcome falls short, dopamine activity is suppressed, producing a negative prediction error that drives avoidance.
 When outcome exactly matches prediction, there is no dopamine response at all.

 The third mechanism is error processing architecture.
-Research (2011), used event-related potentials to demonstrate that a growth-oriented mindset is associated with enhancement of the error positivity component — a neural signal reflecting conscious awareness of and attention allocation to errors at approximately 400 to 700 milliseconds post-error.
-Critically, error positivity amplitude mediated the relationship between mindset and post-error accuracy.
+Research demonstrated that a growth-oriented processing style is associated with enhancement of a specific neural signal reflecting conscious awareness of and attention to errors.
+This signal mediates the relationship between processing style and post-error accuracy.
 Individuals with fixed error-response patterns showed weaker neural processing of mistakes and less adaptive behavioral corrections on subsequent attempts.
-In high-stakes corporate environments with semi-annual review architecture, a negative evaluation triggers caudate-mediated threat responses that suppress the neural flexibility required for the adaptive improvement the review was designed to produce.
+In high-stakes corporate environments with semi-annual review architecture, a negative evaluation triggers threat responses that suppress the neural flexibility required for the adaptive improvement the review was designed to produce.

 How Dr. Ceruto Approaches Performance Improvement